rajat2295/bluestackCampaignManager/README.md

 2.npm install (just install the basic dependencies....might take a while)

-3.npm run (wuhuuu we're almost there)

-4.npm run build ( let bob the builder do his work)
+3.npm run build ( let bob the builder do his work)

-5.npm run start (It's time to party!! the party is at your localhost and the host is our old friend http)
+4.npm run start (It's time to party!! the party is at your localhost and the host is our old friend http)

 Test Case Suit